Florence County License Hearing Guide

 Getting Your License Back

-Once your suspension period is over, you must take steps to reinstate your license.
+Once your suspension period is over and your criminal case is resolved, you'll need to take steps to reinstate your license.

 After Criminal Case Concludes